softsun-cz/token-airdrop/README.md

 ## Airdrop contract:
 1. Send some tokens to this contract
-2. Set setTokenAmount (number of tokens in each airdrop)
+2. Set setAmountToClaim (number of tokens in each airdrop claim)
 3. Set setTokenAddress (address of our token)

 ## Presale contract: